chef-boneyard/chef-dk/lib/chef-dk/skeletons/code_generator/files/default/repo/README.md

 # Configuration

-The config file, `.chef/config.rb` is a repository specific configuration file for knife.
-If you're using the Chef Platform, you can download one for your organization from the management console.
-You can generate a new one with `knife configure`.
+The config file, `.chef/config.rb` is a repository specific configuration file for the knife command line tool.
+If you're using the Hosted Chef platform, you can download one for your organization from the management console.
+You can also generate a new config.rb by running `knife configure`.
 For more information about configuring Knife, see the Knife documentation.

 <https://docs.chef.io/knife.html>